 Alteon OS supports the IEEE 802.1d Spanning Tree Protocol (STP).
 STG is used to prevent loops in the network topology.
-There are 16 spanning tree groups that can be configured on the switch (STG 16 is reserved for management).
-This command is turned on by default.
+There are 32 spanning tree groups that can be configured on the switch (STG 32 is reserved for management).